Updated on September 25, 2017.

 It also didn’t help that Sater was a freelancer, and an outsider.
 He may have been born in Moscow, but he had left as a child.
 Despite a stint in Moscow in the 1990s, his return visits were brief and sporadic, his Russian accented by his long life in America.
 He would have read to Russians as an American, a foreigner.
 He had no obvious krysha, or “roof”—political protection as insurance against things going sideways.
 “The first question when you’re doing business in Russia is: who’s your krysha?” says one longtime Western investor in Moscow, who asked for anonymity because of the sensitivities of doing business in such a treacherous environment.
 “No krysha, no deal.”
 Polonsky had provided one such krysha, but by the time Sater tried in 2015 to build a Trump Tower in Moscow City, the capital’s modernist financial district, Polonsky was in prison and on trial for embezzlement.
 (He has since been released.)
 Trump, whom Sater claimed to be representing, was not a good krysha either: He was a foreigner, lived in New York, and had no pull within the various power structures in Russia.
 (The White House referred queries about this story to the Trump Organization.
 In response to repeated inquiries, a spokesperson for the Trump Organization underscored that it “has never had any real estate holdings or interests in Russia,” but declined to address questions about the president’s previous business relationship with Sater.)

 In the fall of 2015, months after Trump declared his presidential candidacy, Sater was at it again, according to reports in The Washington Post and New York Times.
 In emails obtained by the Times, he bragged to Michael Cohen, Trump’s lawyer and unofficial campaign surrogate, that he had lined up financing for a Trump Tower in Moscow City from VTB, a bank under U.S. sanctions.
+(VTB denies that any such negotiations ever took place, saying through a spokesperson that “that not a single VTB group subsidiary had any dealings with Mr.Trump, his representatives or any companies affiliated with him.”)
 He also bragged that “I will get Putin on this program and we will get Donald elected.”
 That year, Trump signed a non-binding letter of intent, and Cohen told the Times that he spoke with Trump three times about the deal.

 Again, the deal went nowhere.
 According to the Times, for all his blustery promises of getting Putin involved, Sater did not even have the connections to get the proper permits to get the project going.